It’s Time to Extend Executive Protection to the Digital Realm

 Executives are gatekeepers of some of the most confidential information within a company and offer top-tier access to its IT systems.
 This makes them a lucrative target for cyber criminals.

-According to the recent Verizon Data Breach Investigations Report (DBIR), C-suite executives were 12 times more likely to be targeted in cyberattacks and 71% of these cyber-attacks were financially motivated.
+According to the 2023 Verizon Data Breach Investigations Report (DBIR), C-suite executives are a major target of cybercriminals, continuing established research that showed they were 12 times more likely to be targeted in cyberattacks and that 71% of these cyber-attacks were financially motivated.

-A common tactic for going after the top brass at a company are social engineering attacks.
-Today, seven in 10 passwords are available on the dark web, with an executive’s password in hand a bad actor can login to the corporate network and snoop around for sensitive data or convince other personnel – via email or phone – that they are the executive and use that trust to their advantage.
+Common tactics for going after the top brass at a company are social engineering attacks.
+Today, seven in 10 passwords are available on the dark web, with an executive’s password in hand a bad actor can log in to the corporate network and snoop around for sensitive data or convince other personnel – via email or phone – that they are the executive and use that trust to their advantage.

 The chink in the armor – home networks